TomWB123/Week-1-Data-Compilation---Gao-Wenbo/README.md

 This contains three tables in markdown format about the information of different topics (such as Vibe Coding, Important Concepts of AI, H100) collected and compiled in the Week 1 of the internship.
-The making of markdown was done at the beginning of Week 3.
+The composition of markdown was done at the beginning of Week 3.